 3) Security Composition Analysis (SCA)

 Security composition analysis is a security testing approach that scans and identifies security vulnerabilities, problematic OSS licenses, and more in open-source software application code.
 SCA tools also provide a severity score, remediation guidance, and a detailed report to help users easily mitigate risks.
-With the help of provenance and code quality checks, SCA helps you identify and update poorly maintained software.
+With the help of provenance and code quality checks, SCA enables you to identify and update poorly maintained software.
 While SAST deals with proprietary code, SCA is used for open-source code.

 DevSecOps Tools and Workflow